TerriaJS/terriajs/doc/deploying/README.md

 This section explains how to deploy and maintain production (and production-ish) versions of TerriaJS applications like TerriaMap.
-Before tackling this section, read [Getting Started](../getting-started.md) to learn how to build and run TerriaMap locally.
+Before tackling this section, read [Getting Started](../getting-started.md) and [Cloning and Building](../customizing/cloning-and-building.md) to learn how to build and run TerriaMap locally.

+The simplest way to deploy a production ready TerriaMap is to use a cloud provider container service or Kubernetes.

 Deploying TerriaMap itself:

+-   [Deploying with Kubernetes](deploying-with-kubernetes.md): Deploy TerriaMap using [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).
 -   [Deploying TerriaMap](deploying-terriamap.md): General instructions for deploying TerriaMap in almost any environment.
--   [Deploying with Kubernetes](deploying-with-kubernetes.md): Deploy TerriaMap using [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).

 Deploying other services for use with TerriaJS: